NEXT PAGE >

 At the time, the ancestral connections were unknown.

-We stood together as old Camp Fire Girls,
+It was just four old Camp Fire Girls,

 from the Mishawaka Council of Camp Fire.